 Your email signature contains a placeholder with a multivalue AD attribute (e.g. Description, otherTelephone, otherHomePhone, postOfficeBox, etc.).
 This placeholder is not filled with information from your Active Directory.
 As a result, you end up having an empty field in your signature layout.

 This problem affects users in hybrid environments in which local AD attributes are synced to Office 365 via Azure AD Connect.

-This issue is related to MS Azure AD only - it's not connected to our software.
+This issue is related to Azure AD only – it's not connected to our software.
 Although it is possible to sync multivalue attributes from an on-premises Active Directory, currently there is no way to use them either across Microsoft 365 (as stated in this Microsoft's article) or by any third-party applications.
 Microsoft does not share information if and when there will be a fix to support multivalue attributes.
 There is no solution or workaround as of now.

 If you are having this problem, we recommend that you use only single-value AD attributes as placeholders in your email signatures (learn how to check if an attribute is a single-value one) or check out this workaround that uses our User attributes manager.

 To check if an Active Directory attribute is single-valued or multivalued, you need to: